swilliams11/pivotal-apigee-service-broker-cicd/README.md

 3. issue a curl command to Jenkins to associate the proxy to the developer's role

-The `jenkins_build.sh` sends a curl command to Jenkins to build assign the proxy the user just created to their developer role.
+The `jenkins_build.sh` sends a curl command to Jenkins to start the build that will assign the proxy the developer role that created the proxy.

 The `cf_cleanup.sh` will unbind the CF app from the Apigee proxy and then delete the CF app.
+Make sure to delete the proxy from Apigee Edge.

 ### cf_deploy_app.sh script arguments
 1. jenkinsdomain - domain name